How Rust’s Compiler Catches What Coding Agents Get Wrong

 }

-If you add a new variant to Message, the compiler will flag every match statement that doesn’t handle it.
-An agent can reason about this behavior locally, without holding complex class trees in context, and the compiler ensures nothing is forgotten.
+Add a new variant to Message, and the compiler flags every match that doesn’t handle it.
+An agent can reason about this locally, without holding class trees in context, and the compiler ensures nothing falls through the cracks.

 All dependencies are declared in one place with pinned versions.
 No implicit or transitive dependency confusion.
 An agent can open Cargo.toml and immediately see what external crates are available, what versions are in use, and what features are enabled.